GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 * Create folders in this bucket `staging`, `input`, `output`, `temp`

-* (Optional) [Create](https://console.cloud.google.com/cloudpubsub/topicList) the following Pub/Sub topic: `documents`
+* (Optional) [Create](https://console.cloud.google.com/cloudpubsub/topicList) the following Pub/Sub topic: `documents`.
+This topic can be used together with a streaming Dataflow pipeline.
+You can send textual documents to that topic, and the Dataflow Indexing pipeline will process these documents as they arrive.

-Create or verify a configuration for your project
+(Optional) Create or verify a configuration for your project

+By now you have already created a configuration, e.g. when you initiated the Google Cloud SDK.
+Now is another chance to change your mind and create a new configuration.

 * Authenticate with the Cloud Platform.
 Run the following command to get [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).